ecmwf/metview-docs/docs/mv_build/installation_guide.rst

 .. list-table::
    :widths: 25 35 40
+   :header-rows: 1

+   * - Package
+     - URL
+     - Notes
    * - ecCodes
      - `ecCodes Home <https://confluence.ecmwf.int/display/ECC/ecCodes+Home>`__
      -
    * - magics
      - `Magics <https://confluence.ecmwf.int/display/MAGP/Magics>`__
      - if plotting support is needed.
-Note that Magics should be configured with the -DENABLE_METVIEW=ON option.
-For a 'pure batch' installation of Metview with no user interface, it is possible to supply Magics no user interface, it is possible to supply Magics
+Note that Magics should be configured with the **-DENABLE_METVIEW=ON** option.
+For a 'pure batch' installation of Metview with no user interface, it is possible to supply Magics no user interface, it is possible to supply Magics with the option **-DENABLE_METVIEW_NO_QT=ON**
    * - odc
      - `ODC Home <https://confluence.ecmwf.int/display/ODC/ODC+Home>`__ `ODB-API Home <https://confluence.ecmwf.int/display/ODB/ODB+Home>`__
      - if ODB support needed